Joyce Davis, P.E.

-Joyce Davis specializes in civil engineering and project management for public works and private development
+Joyce Davis specialized in civil engineering and project management for public works and private development

 projects with knowledge and understanding from both business and agency perspectives.
 She has extensive experience